AIRWAY ORTHODONTICS

 For our pediatric, growing patients:

-• To determine if airway obstruction is the issue at hand, your doctor may order tests.
+To determine if airway obstruction is the issue at hand, your doctor may order specific tests or imaging.

-• Treatment may include referral to another specialist, such as an ear nose and throat (ENT) physician, sleep physician, or myofunctional therapist.
+Treatment may include referral to another specialist, such as an ear nose and throat (ENT) physician, sleep physician, general physician, or myofunctional therapist.

-• If oral appliances are recommended, an orthodontist can design an appliance to expand the palate and nasal passages, open the airways, or position the lower jaw forward to allow maximum airflow.
-Commonly used appliances are referred to as a rapid palatal expander (RPE) and mandibular advancement device (MADs).
+If oral appliances are recommended, an orthodontist can design an appliance to expand the palate and nasal passages, open the airways, or position the lower jaw forward to allow maximum airflow.
+Commonly used appliances include a maxillary palatal expander (RPE or RME) and mandibular advancement devices (MADs).
 Only some children benefit from such devices.

 FREQUENTLY ASKED QUESTIONS